paylike/binlookup/README.md

 Lookup card BIN numbers using https://www.binlist.net

+IIN (Issuer Identification Number) is the more modern name.

+Useful for querying information from a credit card such as:

+- brand (Visa, MasterCard, American Express, etc.)
+- type (debit or credit)
+- category (prepaid or classic)
+- country
+- issuing bank

 ## What is a BIN?

 The BIN is the first 4-8 characters of a card number: `0000 0000 **** ****`.